I would like to say how good my operation was with Mr Beckingham.

 Being a person on the large size I have also received my fair share of discrimination and verbal abuse, both from childhood through to present day.
 All attempts have only been short lived and over the years I must have lost and gained over 30 stones.
 My weight has fluctuated constantly over 40 years and has steadily increased. that I’m not a typical “couch potato” and have always lead a very active life but the weight situation is getting increasingly worst.

-In June 2011 I won two silver medals in the world karate championships for my style at my heaviest weight.
+Two years later I won two silver medals in the world karate championships for my style at my heaviest weight.
 At 45 I was too heavy to ride my horse and the decision was made to place her on loan.

 My doctor has tried Xenicol and Reductil but have these attempted had failed the process of gastic banding with the NHS was suggested.
 The only problem was I wasn’t large enough and any funding from the NHS was refused.
 It seemed that another battle with my weight was being lost and I felt that no one was out there to support my a healther life.